learnk8s/learnk8s.io/src/custom-authentication/content.md

 EOF
 ```

-The above configurations set the password for the default admin user of the LDAP directory and the domain suffix for your LDAP database (which means that your LDAP entries will be hierarchically saved as nodes under `*.mycompany.com`).
+The above command sets the password of the LDAP admin user to `adminpassword` and the base of your LDAP database to `mycompany.com`.

 Now, you can install the `slapd` package: